Go Back

 Instructions

-Bake the Sweet Potatoes: Place the seasoned sweet potatoes on a baking sheet and bake in the preheated oven for about 45-60 minutes, or until tender when pierced with a fork.
-Cooking time may vary based on the size of the sweet potatoes.
+Bake the Sweet Potatoes: Place the sweet potatoes on a baking sheet lined with parchment paper.
+Bake for 45–60 minutes, or until tender when pierced with a fork.

-Assemble the Nacho Boats: Fill each sweet potato half with the black bean and corn mixture.
-Top with shredded cheese and sliced jalapeños if desired.
+Assemble the Nacho Boats: Place the sweet potato halves on a baking sheet.
+Fill each half generously with the bean and corn mixture.
+Top with shredded cheese.

-Melt the Cheese: Return the filled sweet potato boats to the oven for an additional 10 minutes, or until the cheese is melted and bubbly.
+Second Bake: Return the assembled nacho boats to the oven and bake for an additional 10-15 minutes, or until the cheese is melted and bubbly.